Articles in New Scientist, Scientific American & Spektrum.de

 Conservation Laws For Every Quantum Measurement Outcome

 In Quantum Mechanics, a cylinder can simultaneously rotate clockwise and anti-clockwise at the same time.
 This phenomenon, called superposition, is crucial for paradoxes like Schrödinger’s cat, and applications such as Quantum Computing.
 If we measure which way the cylinder rotates, we will find it to be clockwise or anti-clockwise.
-This gives us a paradox, as… Continue reading Conservation Laws For Every Quantum Measurement Outcome
+This gives us a paradox, as there is a law in physics which states that angular momentum (rotational mass * rotational speed) should be conserved. e.g. if the cylinder rotates clockwise, it shouldn’t flip to rotating anti-clockwise unless something physically stops it and sends it spinning the other way.

 Angular Momentum Flows without anything carrying it

 Yakir Aharonov, Sandu Popescu and I have written a new paper where we show how Angular Momentum, a conserved quantity, can travel from one place to another across a region of space which is empty except for a vanishingly small probability of containing a particle.
-Remarkably, this probability, which can be made as small as… Continue reading Angular Momentum Flows without anything carrying it
+Remarkably, this probability, which can be made as small as we like, allows the angular momentum to flow, apparently without any carrier.
+This is an advance in the interaction free research field, which began with Elitzur and Vaidman’s interaction free measurement.